 Fantasy Island bars are the tropical version of the famous Magic Cookie Bars, starring Pineapple, Macadamia Nuts, and Coconut.
 Make sure to save one for yourself because they will be gobbled up quickly.

-It’s time for me to go to a high school reunion, where we will sit around and talk about all the good things that we remember for that time.
-One of the things I remember is going to one of my classmates homes over Easter vacation, and her mother had left a pan of Magic Cookie Bars in the refrigerator.
+It was time for me to go to a high school reunion, where talked about all the good things we remember from that time.
+One of the things I remember is going to one of my classmate’s homes over Easter vacation.
+Her mother had left a pan of Magic Cookie Bars in the refrigerator.
 As I was perusing the pantry this morning, I realized I had everything I need to make them.

-I took out the stuff that I needed, and then it occurred to me that perhaps instead of making something that everyone might remember, I could make something that everyone will remember from here on out.
+I took out the stuff that I needed.
+Then, it occurred to me that instead of making something that everyone might remember, I could make something that everyone will remember from here on out.
 It occurred to me that I could make some kind of tropical bar, considering I have coconut.
-Tropical bars led me to thinking about Pacific Islands, and the most famous Pacific Island of them all, Fantasy Island!
+Tropical bars led me to think about the Pacific Islands.
+The most famous Pacific Island of them all is Fantasy Island!

 Fantasy Island was a television series that originally aired on the American Broadcasting Company network from 1977 to 1984.
-It was on at 10:00 pm on Sunday nights right after Love Boat.
-It stared Ricardo Montalbán as Mr. Roarke, and Tattoo, played by Hervé Villechaize.
+It was on at 10:00 pm on Sunday nights, right after Love Boat.
+It starred Ricardo Montalbán as Mr. Roarke and Tattoo, played by Hervé Villechaize.
 Popular film and television personalities guest starred on the show.
-The premise of the show was that guests would come to the island to live out some kind of fantasy, aided by Mr. Roarke who would often warn them of the danger of some fantasies.
+The show’s premise was that guests would come to the island to live out some kind of fantasy.
+They were aided by Mr. Roarke, who often warned them of the danger of some fantasies.

-Well, there is no danger in these Fantasy Island Bars, unless you eat too many of them!
+Well, there is no danger in these bars unless you eat too many of them!

 - 2 cups graham cracker crumbs